 Can You Use Engine Oil As Brake Fluid? – (Explained)

 So, can you use engine oil as brake fluid?
-No, replacing brake fluid with engine oil is not advisable as the chemical and mechanical properties are different.
+Replacing brake fluid with engine oil is not advisable as the chemical and mechanical properties differ.
 Brake fluids are designed to go under uniform compression and apply consistent pressure on brakes, while engine oil is designed to reduce friction between moving parts.
-That’s why manufacturers strictly warn to use specified brake fluids (DOT 3 or DOT 4) only in motorcycles.
+That’s why manufacturers strictly warn to use only specified brake fluids (DOT 3 or DOT 4) in motorcycles.

 Filling Brake Fluid Reservoir